Randeree Charitable Trust

 Overview

 The Randeree Charitable Trust was registered as a charitable company in England & Wales on 20 February 2017 (Charity Number 1171689).
 The trust represents the philanthropic activities of the Randeree family, led by Shabir Randeree CBE, a prominent entrepreneur and philanthropist with expertise in Islamic finance, commercial real estate, and venture capital.
 With substantial reserves of £2,785,517 (equivalent to 6.9 years of spending), the trust focuses on empowering young people from disadvantaged communities, particularly within the British Muslim community, through education, mentoring, interfaith dialogue, and amateur sports initiatives.
-The trust has recently partnered with the Aziz Foundation to form the British Muslim Trust (2025), which was selected by the UK government to monitor and tackle anti-Muslim hatred.
-The trust's strategic approach emphasizes leadership development, community cohesion, and creating pathways for future Muslim community leaders.
+The trust has partnered with the Aziz Foundation to form the British Muslim Trust, which has been appointed by the UK government to monitor and tackle anti-Muslim hatred.
+The trust's strategic approach emphasises leadership development, community cohesion, and creating pathways for future Muslim community leaders.

 Funding Priorities